Samueltan/bugzilla2jira/README.md

 # bugzilla2jira

-Import bugzilla bugs in JIRA
+Migrate bugs from Bugzilla to JIRA

 Simply script to read bugs from Bugzilla and create the corresponding issues in JIRA, so you can have both tools synced.